mar10/grunt-yabs/README.md

 Because
 - It comes with a set of useful tools like 'check', 'bump', 'commit', 'tag', 'push', 'run', 'npmPublish', 'githubRelease', ...
-- Also other tasks from your gruntfile may be called as part of the workflow.
+- Also any other tasks from your Gruntfile may be called.
 - It allows to define mini-workflows by running these tasks in arbitrary order with individual options.
-- It's a multi-task, so multiple workflows can be defined.
+- It's a multi-task, so multiple different workflows can be defined.

 ## Status